 A large mostly formal garden with a clear New Zealand theme.
 A strong use of native planting throughout including a sizeable Beech (Nothofagus) forest.
 Complementing the native planting is a large garden of exotics, a formal rose garden and a separate area for rhododendrons as well as a large feature canal.
 Broadfield New Zealand Landscape Garden is open Wednesday - Saturday or by appointment.

 Caterpillar Garden Tours

 A great way to discover the Christchurch Botanic Gardens is to jump aboard the Caterpillar Garden Tour.
-The electric powered shuttle provides a hop-on-hop-off service allowing visitors to enjoy the extensive and fascinating commentary provided on-board with the opportunity to explore the gardens in more depth at leisure.
-Be sure to enjoy a coffee and some retail therapy at the new Visitor Centre.
+The electric powered shuttle allows visitors to enjoy the extensive and interesting commentary provided on-board with the opportunity to explore the gardens in more depth at leisure.

 Christchurch Botanic Gardens